pelagios/pelagios.github.io/content/_activities/semantic-annotation.md

 activity-coordinator1: agnetha
 activity-coordinator2: benni
 category: [semantic annotation]
+excerpt_separator: <!--more-->

 ---
-Semantic annotaion provides online resources and a community forum for using open data methods to link and explore historical places.
-You can annotaion provides online resources and a community forum for using open data methods to link and explore historical places.
+Semantic annotaion provides online resources and a community forum for using open data methods to link and explore historical places. <!--more--> You can annotaion provides online resources and a community forum for using open data methods to link and explore historical places.